Skip to content

 Fulfilled in that Shavuot recorded above

-G-d’s promise of a new covenant prophesied by Jeremiah, one not written on stone but on the hearts of His people, was fulfilled when the Spirit of G-d, which had been on Moses, now came upon regular Israelites.
-Peter, one of the disciples of Yeshua, stood up and gave a detailed explanation of the coming of the Spirit.
+G-d’s promise of a new covenant prophesied by Jeremiah, one not written on stone but on the hearts of His people, was fulfilled when the Spirit of G-d, which had been on Moses (Moshe), now came upon regular Israelites.
+Peter (Shimon), one of the disciples of Yeshua, stood up and gave a detailed explanation of the coming of the Spirit.
 His entire discourse is given here.

 So the people’s shortcomings revealed by the law, and the promised hope of an inner law written on human hearts by the Spirit converged on that historic Shavuot.
 The Spirit that rested upon Moses is now available to indwell your heart and mine so we can follow the Law of G-d.
 The Shavuot recorded in Acts has made this all possible.
 The foretelling of this Shavuot through the feast prescribed by Moses 1500 years beforehand reveals G-d’s fingerprints behind the planning and scheduling of these events.